In APA style, citations include at least these two elements:

 Cited material should illustrate rather than substitute for your point.
 Make sure your paper is more than a collection of ideas from your sources; it should provide an original interpretation of that material.
 For help with creating this commentary while also avoiding personal opinion, see our Commentary vs. Opinion resource.

 2. Did I begin and end my paragraphs in my own voice?

 The opening sentence of each paragraph should be your topic sentence, and the final sentence in the paragraph should conclude your point and lead into the next.
 Without these elements of a paragraph, you leave your reader without a sense of the paragraph's main purpose.
 Additionally, the reader may not understand your reasons for including that material.

 3. Have I used the cited material to support my specific thesis?

 All material that you cite should contribute to your main argument (also called a thesis or purpose statement).
 When reading the literature, keep that argument in mind, noting ideas or research that speak to the issues in your particular draft.
 See our synthesis demonstration for help learning how to use the literature to support your thesis.

 4. Have I relied too heavily on one source?

 Most research papers should include a variety of sources from the last 3-5 years.
 You may find one particularly useful study, but try to balance your use and citations of that study with research from other authors.
 Otherwise, your paper becomes a book report on that one source and lacks richness of theoretical perspective.

 5. Have I included too many direct quotations?

-Direct quotations are best avoided whenever possible.
-While direct quotations can be useful for illustrating a rhetorical choice of your author, in most other cases paraphrasing the material is more appropriate.
+In academic writing, rely primarily on paraphrase when using evidence.
+Although direct quotations can be useful for illustrating a rhetorical choice of your author, in most other cases paraphrasing the material is more appropriate.
 Using your own words by paraphrasing will better demonstrate your understanding and will allow you to emphasize the ways in which the ideas contribute to your paper's main argument.